theKashey/react-focus-lock/README.md

 ```
 Not supported by Edge and Safari.

-# Not only for React
- Uses [focus-lock](https://github.com/theKashey/focus-lock/) under the hood.
-It does also provide support for Vue.js and Vanilla DOM solutions

-# Warning!
-Two different _focus-lock-managers_ or even different version of a single one, active
-simultaneously will FIGHT!

-__Focus-lock will surrender__, as long any other focus management library will not.

 ## Focus fighting
+Two different _focus-lock-managers_ or even different version of a single one, being active
+simultaneously will FIGHT for the focus.
+This usually totally breaks user experience.

+__React-Focus-Lock will automatically surrender__, letting another library to take the lead.

+### Resolving focus fighting
 You may wrap some render branch with `FreeFocusInside`, and react-focus-lock __will ignore__
-any focus inside marked node, thus landing a peace.
+any focus inside marked node.
+So in case focus moves to _uncontrolled location_ focus-lock will not trigger letting another library to act without interference in that another location.

 ```js
 import { FreeFocusInside } from 'react-focus-lock';